robyvandamme/dotbump/test/DotBump.Tests/README.md

 In case we only want to find the patch version for the current minor version (assuming we have version 6.0.1) we need to get the details page.

-So there will be cases where we do not need to get a detail page at all: when the latest version we want is the upper version in the list.
+~~So there will be cases where we do not need to get a detail page at all: when the latest version we want is the upper version in the list.~~ We always need to get the details since a package might be unlisted.

+NOTE: not used yet in the tests for now.

 ##### Moq Example

 The Moq example is a single json file `package-registration.json`, the registration index which also contains all the package release information.
 This is 2 pages of information.

+##### DotBumpGitHub Example

+The dotBump GitHub feed.
+This one is different from the nuget.org feed in that it returns less attributes.
+Since the current list of packages is small not all cases are covered.